nyu-pl-sp19/class10/README.md

 Equality on the values of the type `'a queue` is determined by the equality defined on the underlying implementation type.
-For instance, with the above definitions, we will have that the expression `q = q4` will evaluate to `true` because after dequeueing twice from the queue `q2`, which contains two elements, we again obtain an empty queue.
+For instance, with the above definitions, we will have that the expression `q = q4` will evaluate to `true` because after dequeuing twice from the queue `q2`, which contains two elements, we again obtain an empty queue.